RunestoneInteractive/thinkcspy/_sources/Dictionaries/Aliasingandcopying.rst

 Aliasing and Copying
 --------------------

-Because dictionaries are mutable, you need to be aware of aliasing (as we saw with lists).
+Because dictionaries are mutable, like lists, you need to be aware that aliasing can also occur with dictionaries.
 Whenever two variables refer to the same dictionary object, changes to one affect the other.
 For example, ``opposites`` is a dictionary that contains pairs of opposites.

 .. activecode:: ch12_dict11